 Yosemite glacier map: Topographic map of the area surrounding Lyell and Maclure Glaciers in Yosemite National Park.
 Map provided by MyTopo.com.
 Larger Printable Map.

 The glacial retreat also left a terminal moraine that created a dam across Yosemite Valley.
 A large lake known as Lake Yosemite formed behind that dam.
 Meltwater washed millions of tons of rock, sand and mud into the lake, filling it in some places with over 1000 feet of glacial sediment.
 Today those sediments underlie the flat floor of Yosemite Valley.

-Today in the higher portions of Yosemite National Park small-scale evidence of Ice Age glaciers can still be seen.
-Groves and scratches in the Valley's bedrock, known as "striations" are evidence that glaciers scoured and gouged their way through the valley.
+Today in the higher portions of Yosemite National Park, small-scale evidence of Ice Age glaciers can still be seen.
+Grooves and scratches in the Valley's bedrock, known as "striations," are evidence that glaciers scoured and gouged their way through the valley.
 And, rocks different from the Yosemite bedrock can be found.
-These out-of-place rocks, known as "erratics," were transported by glacial ice from areas outside the park but they are now left as evidence that a glacier passed through.
+These out-of-place rocks, known as "erratics," were transported by glacial ice from areas outside the park, but they are now left as evidence that a glacier passed through.

 Today, at the highest elevations in the Park (over 12,000 feet above sea level), two glaciers, Lyell Glacier and Maclure Glacier, are still active.
 These glaciers are small and slowly retreating as climate change warms their environment.
 They are expected to last just a few more decades.

 Very few visitors see Lyell and Maclure Glaciers because long strenuous hikes are required to reach their high elevations.
 Crevasses, boulder fields and slippery ice make them dangerous places to visit.
 However, you can visit these glaciers easily today by viewing the video at the top of this page.